wazuh/wazuh-documentation/source/getting-started/architecture.rst

 .. note:: Alerts will be duplicated if you use both of these files.
 Also, note that both files receive fully decoded events data.

-The OSSEC message protocol encrypts messages using Blowfish with 192 bit encryption and the full 16-round implementation that at this time has no publicly known cryptographic weaknesses.
+The OSSEC message protocol uses a 192-bit Blowfish encryption with a full 16-round implementation, at this time has no publicly known cryptographic weaknesses.

 Wazuh-elastic communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^